martinm43/baseball_data/README.md

-# Fork purpose
+# Fork changes from MAIN
-To add historical abbreviations for teams so that the repository can take data from previous seasons.
+Added historical abbreviations for teams so that the repository can take data from previous seasons.

-As of 2023 additional work is now required to make this library compatible with the current version of baseball-reference, specifically to avoid rate limiting functionality which does not appear to be deterministic (i.e. waiting 10 seconds to poll between requests does not seem to work).
-Two options are currently being assessed:

-* Rewrite code and see if a fix in code exists
-* Use an alternate data source (mlb.com or potentially Fangraphs that is more data science friendly)
+Added a sleep delay to the gameData.py script that tries to take in entire years so that it doesn't trip the SR rate delay.

 # baseball_data